21 Flowers That Will Bloom All Year in Florida

 Extremely long-lasting blooms make Gerbera Daisies popular, especially in warm climates.

-Gerbera Daisies resemble daisies with multi-petaled flowers and bright center coronas.
+Gerbera daisies have multi-petaled flowers and bright center coronas.
 They are tremendously colorful, with vibrant hues in colors like white, pink, orange, gold, and yellow.

 You can find some varieties with variegated patterns, white-tipped petals, and still others with contrasting centers and petals.

-In general, these showy flowers bloom prodigiously in the fall and summer, but they may bloom all year round in southern Florida’s warm weather.
-And, in areas where it gets colder, you can bring these guys inside for a spell and keep them alive for the following year.
-They prefer moist, but well-draining soil and overall require very little maintenance.
+In general, these showy flowers bloom profusely in the fall and summer, but they may bloom all year round in southern Florida’s warm weather.
+And, in areas where it gets colder, you can bring them inside and keep them alive for the following year.
+They prefer moist, but well-draining soil and overall require little maintenance.

 Hibiscus